How to Install a Node.js Application

 • We are not responsible for any data loss.

 This document describes how to install a Node.js web application.
 Node.js is a JavaScript runtime that allows you to build scalable web applications.
+For more information, read the Node.js documentation.

 Note:

 • This document does not apply to servers running the Ubuntu® operating system.
-For more information on installing Node.js applications on Ubuntu servers read our Using Passenger Applications documentation.
+For more information on installing Node.js applications on Ubuntu servers, read our Using Passenger Applications documentation.

 • You can also perform these steps in cPanel’s Terminal interface (cPanel » Home » Advanced » Terminal).